Attnan2014/P6-feedreader/README.md

 Once loaded the following Feed Reader features are tested:

-You can click each to test individually:
+You can also click each to test individually:

 1. RSS Feeds